snowplow/marketing-attribution-accelerator/content/upload/upload_1.md

 2.1 Open the `BigQuery` page in the [Google Cloud console](https://console.cloud.google.com/).

 2.2 In the `Explorer` panel, expand your project and select the `atomic` schema/dataset.
-You should see the details panel open, if not, expand the `Actions` option / click on the three vertical dots and click `Open`.
+You should see the details panel open, if not, expand the `Actions` option (click on the three vertical dots) and click `Open`.

 2.3 In the `Details` panel, click `Create table`.